 - July 29, 2009 | Author: Peter T. Roach

 - Law Firm: Roach, Peter T., & Associates, P.C., Attorneys at Law - Syosset Office

-Peter T. Roach is a New York collection attorney who enforces creditors' rights throughout the state of New York.
-To receive expert advice on collecting debt, visit http://www.roachlawfirm.com or call Peter T. Roach & Associates, P.C. at 1-516-938-3100.
+Peter T. Roach is a New York debt collection attorney who enforces creditors' rights throughout New York State.
+For more information or assistance collecting debt in New York, visit http://www.roachlawfirm.com or call 1-516-938-3100.